codingforeveryone/today-i-learned/oojs/The-keyword-this.md

 # The keyword _this_

 In most classical object oriented languages, there is a way to refer to the current object.
-With JavaScript the keyword `this` is used.
+With JavaScript the keyword _this_ is used.

-Now `this` maybe the most misunderstood aspect of the language.
-One way to understand it better is to think of it as the parameter `this`, as it behaves almost exactly as a parameter with two exceptions.
+Now _this_ maybe the most misunderstood aspect of the language.
+One way to understand it better is to think of it as the parameter _this_, as it behaves almost exactly as a parameter with two exceptions.

 Firstly you, the developer, cannot pick its name - it will always be called `this`.

 Secondly, values are bound differently to `this` compared with how values are bound to other parameters.

-When you invoke a method of an object (i.e. using dot notation), `this` will refer to the object on the left of the function invocation:
+When you have a function invocation to the right of a full stop (`.`), this means that the function is a property of the object to the left of the full stop.
+Object properties that are functions are known as _methods_.
+When you invoke a method of an object, `this` will refer to the object on the left of the function invocation:

-    v.method(w); // v is what `this` references
+    v.method(w); // the object `v` is what `this` references

 **NOTE** - when there is no period, `this` references the global object.